 Formed from a flooded volcanic fumarole, the crater is filled with grey-blue water shrouded in mist.
 Look past the whirling mass of steam and you’ll see the lake’s bubbling water surrounded by steep cliffs.
+This huge bubbling hot springs lake sees temperatures reach almost 200 degrees Fahrenheit, and is most often seen with a cloud of vapour rising dramatically from it.

 The best time of year to do the hike is in the drier season from March to May.